NemaVatsala/Algorithms/README.md

 # Algorithms
-A repository to add implementations of algorithms learnt in the course ECS 310: Algorithms
+A repository to add implementations of various Data structures and algorithms

 # References
 1. Introduction to Algorithms: CLRS